 We have now reached the milestone of 200 articles here on the latest incarnation of Sex in Review.
-We will be on hiatus for the months of June and July, and will be rolling out many changes beginning in August.
+We will be on hiatus for the summer, and will be rolling out many changes beginning in October.

 This current reboot was launched on January 5th, 2016.
 Sex in Review goes back quite a bit longer then that, though, with hundreds of articles since the very first appearance in the late 1990s.

 The very first iteration appeared as part of About.com, one of the largest sites on the Internet.
 When they were purchased by a more conservative company, they decided that they no longer wanted to include adult content, despite the fact that they were some of their most popular and lucrative sections.
 They could not fire the adult section editors outright, so they just changed their policies (such as no longer listing them publicly) so that traffic dropped to nothing.
 Since all of the adult content creators made money based on traffic, they saw their incomes drop from thousands a month to being lucky to get a couple of hundred dollars for a lot of work.
 Most quit, and the few remaining were soon forced out as well.

 Sex in Review was reborn a short time later as part of the Dr. Susan Block network of sites.
 Her sites got a lot of traffic and they provided Web space.
 That lasted for about a year, and then in 2000 Sex in Review decided to go out on its own.

 Sex in Review ran for another 8 years independently, publishing on a quarterly basis.
 After an 8 year hiatus, it has returned as part of the not for profit Center for Sexual Expression and Education.
 It now publishes many new articles every month, and continues to educate readers about adult products as part of CenterSEE’s educational mission.

 A number of changes are planned.
 While we have done a few reviews, our primary focus has been on feature article.
 We are going to dramatically increase the number of reviews we do.